melanieb98/melanieb98/SEC110_midterm_studyguide.md

 Module Objectives

-1. List and compare the different types of mobile devices and how they are deployed
+**1. List and compare the different types of mobile devices and how they are deployed**
 -	Tablets, smartphones, wearables, and portable computers
 -	Mobile device connectivity methods
 -	Enterprise deployment models (BYOD, CYOD, COPE, VDI, etc.)

-2. Explain the ways to secure a mobile device
+**2. Explain the ways to secure a mobile device**
 -	Mobile device risks
 -	Protecting mobile devices

-3. Describe the vulnerabilities and protections of embedded and specialized devices
+**3. Describe the vulnerabilities and protections of embedded and specialized devices**
 -	Types of embedded and specialized devices
 -	Understand the hardware and software of embedded devices (Raspberry Pi, FPGA, SoC)
 -	Other types of specialized systems (smart meters, medical systems, aircraft and vehicle control systems)
 -	Industrial systems (ICSs, SCADA)
 -	Other examples (HVAC, multifunctional printer (MFP), unmanned aerial vehicle (UAV/drone))

-4. Explain the issues surrounding securing specialized devices
+**4. Explain the issues surrounding securing specialized devices**
 -	Understand Internet of Things (IoT)
 -	Understand the security issues and constraints as they relate to embedded/specialized devices
 o	Power – devices and systems are optimized to draw low levels of power so they lack strong security measures